Dennis Gyamfi: Den Bosch

 Following a successful trial spell, Gyamfi signed a 2 1/2-year contract with Eerste Divisie club Den Bosch on 31 January 2023.
 He made 42 appearances over the course of poor 2022–23 and 2023–24 seasons for the club.
 Gyamfi's contract was terminated by mutual consent on 1 August 2024.

 Beerschot

 On 18 March 2025, Gyamfi joined the U23 team at Beerschot on a contract running until the end of the 2024–25 season.
-After the first team's relegation to the Challenger Pro League at the end of the 2024–25 season, Gyamfi was retained on a one-year contract.
+After the first team's relegation to the Challenger Pro League at the end of the 2024–25 season, Gyamfi was retained on a one-year contract, with the option of a further year.
+He made 26 appearances during the 2025–26 season, which ended with defeat in the playoff semi-finals.
+In March 2026, the club triggered its one-year option on Gyamfi's contract and he signed a new three-year contract in August 2026.

 International career

 Gyamfi is eligible to play for Netherlands, Ghana and England at international level.
 In November 2019, Gyamfi was named in the Netherlands U19 squad as a standby for two friendly matches.
 He did not win a call into either matchday squad.

 Personal life

 Born in the Netherlands of Ghanaian descent, Gyamfi moved to Hounslow with his family at age seven in 2009.
 He is fluent in the Dutch language.
 His brothers Gideon, Johnson and Pierluigi also became footballers.
 Gyamfi attended Loughborough College.